ImDoubD/Convin-Task/README.md

     "mobile": "+12345678999"
   }
   ```
-  This above api is for registration of users, where the user's details are inserted in the database.
+  This above API is for registration of users, where the user's details are inserted in the database.
 - Post `http://127.0.0.1:8000/auth/login` \
   Sample input:
   ```bash